Within the Heterodon genus there are currently 3 described North American hognose species, and 1 whose status is highly debated:

 Western hognose (Heterodon nasicus)

 H. nasicus is the most popular member of Heterodon in captivity.
-They can be found around the western half of the US, from southern Canada to northern Mexico.
-They prefer shortgrass prairie (grassland), dry rocklands, and coastal inland areas with sandy soil.
+They can generally be found from southern Canada to northern Mexico, and in the United States they are found between Illinois on the east and Colorado/Wyoming on the west (Handbook of Snakes of the United States and Canada, Wright and Wright, 1957).
+They prefer shortgrass prairie, dry rocklands, and coastal inland areas with sandy soil.

-Wild western hognose are fairly uniform in appearance, although there are many color and pattern variations (morphs) available in captivity.
+Wild western hognoses are fairly uniform in appearance, although there are many color and pattern variations (morphs) available in captivity.
 Normal types are sandy colored with darker brown round or oblong markings, occasionally reddish.
 Their belly is black, sometimes with yellow or white spots.
 The nose scale is curved.
-Males measure 17-24” (45-60 cm) at adulthood, and females measure up to 35” (64 cm).
+Males measure 17-24” (45-60 cm) at adulthood, and females measure up to 35” (89 cm).

-Western hognose have a very diverse diet in the wild, and are well suited to Beginner reptile keepers.
+Western hognoses have a very diverse diet in the wild, and are well suited to Beginner reptile keepers.

 Southern hognose (Heterodon simus)